frapplecat/pyfun/README.md

 **Visitor Goals**

 * I want to be able to play the game quickly
-* I want to understand how ot play the game
+* I want to understand how to play the game
+* I want a user friendly interface
 * I want to be able to play the game as many times as I like